hsgodhia/hred/README.md

  - When processing the data, diverse sequence lengths in a given batch leads to better optimization so no sorting of training data
  - Validation/test perplexity is calculated using teacher forcing as we want to capture the true work log likelihood
  - Inference or generation is using beam search
+ - Note with curriculum learning we get more diversity during generation or inference time (almost

 #### Train